cx-language/cx/docs/book/low-level-programming.md

 ## Using C libraries

-C headers can be imported directly from C* code.
+C headers can be imported directly from cx code.
 The compiler uses the Clang API to parse the header and make its declarations available.
 To import a header, write an import declaration with the header file name: